 - On travel status, or traveling from out of state

-- Who work at an approved, certified facility more than 150 miles from their regular place of residence between shifts
+- Work at an approved, certified facility more than 150 miles from your regular place of residence between shifts

 Beginning January 12, 2021, each healthcare facility must maintain a Point of Contact to take part in this program.
 The Point of Contact ensures workers meet the program eligibility criteria to reduce fraud and misuse.
 The Point of Contact also manages and oversees the hotel reservation process.
 This includes: